yliess86/PhDThesis/thesis.md

 Delaunay-triangulation is used by Wilkie et al. [@wilkie_2020] and Parakkat et al. [@parakkat_2022] to enable controlled flat colorization of sketches that can contain unclosed regions making it robust to variations in the input sketches contrary to early work requiring the use of external tools to close them [@gangnet_1994; @sasaki_2017; @liu_2019] some being +ml driven [@sasaki_2017; @liu_2019].
 While such approaches do not provide lighting nor texture information to the generated colored illustration, they can be used to initialize others similar to the work of Frans et al. [@frans_2017] although they use a +dl approach.
 They can also be used to build color-filling helper tools which are handy for the animation industry where every frame of the show has to be colored consistently.

-**[@gangnet_1994] Gagnet et al.:** Gagnet et al. presents a gap-closing method for cel coloring in computer-assisted cartoon animation.
+**[@gangnet_1994] Gagnet et al.:** Gagnet et al. presents a gap-closing method for cell coloring in computer-assisted cartoon animation.
 It is based on connected component analysis inside square stamps that are located near potential gaps.
 This method is used to automatically close the regions defined by freehand strokes.

 **[@sasaki_2017] Sasaki et al.:** In their paper, Sasaki et al. propose a novel data-driven approach for automatically detecting and completing gaps in line drawings without the need for user input.
 The proposed method is based on a +cnn which can learn the necessary heuristics for realistic line completion from a dataset of line drawings.
 The results of the proposed method are evaluated qualitatively and quantitatively and are shown to significantly outperform the state-of-the-art.